7 Steps to Success With Independent Sales Reps—Being Rep-Ready™

 - Adequate capitalization—can you finance your raw materials, advertising, staff and all other expenses during your ramp up period?
 This also means that you have either already expended funds for the items on this page relevant to your business, or have the necessary budget for them.
 If you have not made this investment already or are not prepared to do so soon, you are not ready for reps.

-- Your business plan allows a "living wage" for the rep. For example, if a rep is going to spend 25% of his time on your line, then he needs to generate 25% of his income from it.
-To achieve a median income level, that means the rep would need to clear $14,000 from your commissions, net of expenses.
+- Your business plan allows a "living wage" for the rep. For example, if a rep is going to spend 25% of her time on your line, then she needs to generate 25% of her income from it.
+According to Glassdoor, in 2023 the median independent sales rep income is $159,000.
+To achieve such an income level, that means the rep would need to clear $40,000 from your commissions, still assuming that will be 25% of her income and that you are targeting a “median” rep. For top performers, the numbers to up accordingly.
+For a detailed formula on how to compute a fair sales rep commission, please see What is a fair commission to be paid to independent sales reps?

-- Marketing communications and messaging already crafted explaining the benefits and features of the products and services
+- Have marketing communications and messaging already crafted explaining the benefits and features of your products and services.

-- Sales Model/Process - lead generation, cold calling scripts, sales pitches, answers to common objections, sales presentations and follow up
+- Establish your Sales Model and Process.
+The model and process includes lead generation, cold calling scripts, sales pitches, introductory emails, answers to common objections, sales presentations and follow up, etc.

 - If you intend to sell your product through "big-box" retail, then you understand that to be successful you will need to be prepared for many requirements listed on this page and that it will take time to develop or prepare them.
 If you don't have for example UPC codes or adequate manufacturer's liability insurance, you need to get these in place before you are ready for reps.
 Please review this page in detail to determine what applies to your business model.